ljervis/Bioinformatics_Labs/Lab4 comparative_genomics - rna-seq/labreport/CSE185_Week4_LabReport.md

 | __MB_Rep1__ | 0.957 | 0.960 | 0.936 | 0.935 | ----- | __0.991__ |
 | __MB_Rep2__ | 0.946 | 0.952 | 0.926 | 0.926 | __0.991__ | ----- |

 After verifying that TPM values were computed correctly, Sleuth was used to identify differentially expressed transcripts using the Kallisto output.
-There were __1940__ significant deferentially expressed transcripts outputted from sleuth  (qval <= 0.05) .
+There were __1940__ significant differentially expressed transcripts outputted from sleuth  (qval <= 0.05) .
 The ten most significant transcripts were looked up for their genes of origin in the Enseble *Mus musculus* database (http://uswest.ensembl.org/Mus_musculus/Info/Index) and visualized using the IGV browser.

 Screenshots from the IGV browser for the first seven results are shown below (Figures 1 - 7) in order of significance and can be viewed in the labreport folder.